jsjaspreet/intro-to-graphql/PITCHME.md

 GraphQL is a query language for your API and a runtime for fulfilling those queries with your existing data

+Note:
+- graphql itself is just a spec, countless implementations of graphql in many languages (python -> graphene)
+    - main implementation just happens to be js
+    - GraphQL was originally created in 2012 at Facebook
 ---

 ## Describe your data